Microcredit: Understand Meaning, Features, Example and more

 1. Loans of a short tenure

-Eligible borrowers can become debt-free sooner as microcredit facilities have a repayment period of 1-2 years.
+Eligible borrowers can become debt-free soon as the repayment period is 1-2 years.

 Individuals do not have to risk their personal assets as microloans are available without any need to provide security.
 This also helps make the loan approval process smoother and faster.

-Since microloans are offered to boost a borrower’s income via entrepreneurship, they come at pocket-friendly interest rates.
+Lending institutions offer microloans to boost a borrower’s income via entrepreneurship.
+As such, the funding generally comes at pocket-friendly interest rates.
 This makes repayment easier.

 Organisations that offer microcredit are mindful of borrowers’ needs.
 They make the process seamless by approving loan applications faster.

 Since microcredit facilities do not require collateral, borrowers only need to submit basic KYC and income-related documents.
-This speeds up the application process.
+This helps speed up the application process.

-Based on the financial institution, individuals can repay microcredit in a variety of convenient ways.
+Based on the financial institution, individuals can repay microcredit in various convenient ways.
 They can choose between weekly, monthly or other structures like making a payment every 15 days.

 Modern-day microcredit solutions are a key part of microfinance and have evolved to cater to the nuanced requirements of individuals and businesses.
-The government of India also introduced an initiative providing micro credit to those that needed it.
+The Government of India also introduced an initiative providing microcredit to those who needed it.

-Facilitated by the National Bank for Agriculture and Rural Development, the government’s microcredit program has helped many from economically weaker sections get access to financing solutions to either set up or expand their businesses.
+Facilitated by the National Bank for Agriculture and Rural Development (NABARD), the government’s microcredit program has helped many from economically weaker sections get access to financing solutions to either set up or expand their businesses.

 Microcredit provides numerous benefits to the borrowers, as well as the economy as a whole.
+With various types of microcredit options available, you can choose one based on your requirements.
 Here are a few benefits of microcredit:

 • Helps in improving the country’s economy